-Serbia energy sector reforms made the environment ready for investments, Dejan Trifunovic, Deputy Minister of Energy15.
-March 2013. / News Serbia Energy
+Serbia energy sector reforms made the environment ready for investments, Dejan Trifunovic, Deputy Minister of Energy, News Serbia Energy

 No need for rash moves. – Its time for reforms in EPS. – Major reform of the sectors is underway

 Thanks to an adequate knowledge and political will we managed to complete the set of legal documents necessary for the development of renewable energy sources in Serbia in only six months, as well as to clearly demonstrate dynamics and orientation of the government.
 In an interview for “kWh” magazine, Dejan Trifunovic, Deputy Minister of Energy, outlines the following facts: four decrees related to renewable sources were adopted, Serbia has a potential in “green” energy, some investors have already shown their interest which opens up employment opportunities, and it is estimated that in the next seven years the value of investment could reach EUR 2 billion.
 According to Trifunovic, the implementation of the Energy Law, liberalization of the market, as well as the adoption of decrees in the field of “green energy” will bring about some changes and reforms in operation of “Electric Power Industry of Serbia”.
 But everything should be implemented in a balanced manner, without sudden moves.

 What has been done so far and what is to be done in terms of regulation of the sector of renewable energy sources?